DallasFormulaRacing/DataAnalyzer/README.md

 Use File>Save to save the files as .dfr
 Use File>Open to open .dfr/.csv/.txt files
 Use File>Open PE3 to open csv files from the PE3 ECU format.

+If multiple files are opened within the same window then File>Save will save a .dfrasm